philwonski/TW5-Platform.sh-Dashboard/README.md

 2. Tweak shell commands (3.2.2 under YAML Details) since json object has lots of nesting and may not always be valid json.

 3. Try different CI/CD workflows and redeploy + restarts...
 Note that the node_modules / package.json is a little large now because I also tried to get pm2 working to do restarts, but haven't succeeded yet.
-This is also why there are random little shell scripts in the repo, I'm still expirimenting.
+This is also why there are random little shell scripts in the repo, I'm still experimenting.

 4. Once the hooks are perfected, upgrade the plan so I can add hooks to other apps and see their data displayed in the dashboard.